conacts/obsidian/112 Vector Functions.md

 ##### Finding the arc length parametrization
 **Note:** Start with any parametrization $r(t)$ such that $r'(t) \ne 0$ for all $t$.
-1. Form the arc length intergral
+1. Form the arc length integral
 $$s = g(t)= \int^t_0 ||r'(u)||du$$
 2. Determine the inverse of $g(t)$
 	- Note that because $||r'(t)|| \ne 0, \quad s = g(t)$ is an increasing function, and $g$ has an inverse $t=g^{-1}(s)$